kubeflow/spark-operator/docs/user-guide.md

 deployment mode (`cluster` or `client`), main application resource URI (e.g., the URI of the application jar), main class, arguments, etc. Node selectors are also supported via the optional field `.spec.nodeSelector`.

-It also has fields for specifying the unified container image (to use for both the driver and executors) and the image pull policy, namely, `.spec.image` and `.spec.imagePullPolicy` respectively.
+A `SparkApplication` has fields for specifying the custom unified container image (to use for both the driver and executors) and the image pull policy, namely, `.spec.image` and `.spec.imagePullPolicy` respectively.
 If a custom init-container (in both the driver and executor pods) image needs to be used, the optional field `.spec.initContainerImage` can be used to specify it.
 If set, `.spec.initContainerImage` overrides `.spec.image` for the init-container image.
 Otherwise, the image